-This regulation prescribes the military personnel processing requirements for in-processing, out-processing for permanent changes of station (PCS), transition, extended temporary duty (TDY) (90 or more days), individual temporary changes of station (TCS), and unit deployments (including overseas deployment training); the Soldier Readiness Program (SRP) and mobilization; deployment processing, unit readiness validation and deployment processing requirements; the Deployment Cycle Support (DCS) process, redeployment processing requirements, and post deployment activities (reverse SRP, demobilization, and personal reconstitution processing).
-Procedures for these personnel processing requirements are contained in DA Pam 600-8-101.
+This regulation prescribes the military personnel readiness processing requirements for in-processing; out-processing for permanent change of station (PCS), transition, extended temporary duty (TDY) (90 or more days), individual temporary change of station (TCS), and unit deployments (including overseas deployment training); the Soldier Readiness Program (SRP) and mobilization; deployment processing, unit readiness validation, and deployment processing requirements; and redeployment processing requirements and post deployment activities (reverse SRP, demobilization, and personal reconstitution processing).
+Procedures for these personnel readiness processing requirements are contained in DA Pam 600-8-101.